LeagueOfPoro/EsportsCapsuleFarmer/README.md

 ## How to use
 1. Start the program
-2. Wait for browser to load
+2. Wait for the browser to load
 3. Log in
 4. Sit back and relax

 ## Installation (simple)
-Download and run the latest CapsuleFarmer.exe from Releases tab.
+Download and run the latest CapsuleFarmer.exe from [Releases tab](https://github.com/LeagueOfPoro/EsportsCapsuleFarmer/releases).

 ## Installation (advanced)